Cecily Bulstrode: Ben Jonson

 Jonson continued to write about Bulstrode, most of it of a slanderous nature.
 In 1603/4, Jonson and Roe were kicked out of a masque at Hampton Court, an instance which Jonson blamed Bulstrode for and wrote about in his play The New Inn (1628/9).

 The most well-known of his literary jabs at Bulstrode is his Epigram on the Court Pucell which has been called a "disturbingly ‘personal’ attack on a woman."
 Jonson supposedly wrote this poem as a response to a criticism she made of his play draft Epicoene: the Silent Woman.
-He claimed that his epigram was stolen out of his pocket when he was drunk and given to Bulstrode, which he had not wanted to happen.
-Regarding the title of the poem, "pucell" was the early modern term for prostitute, and "Cell" or "Sell" as short form for "Cecily", so Jonson seems to be calling Bulstrode a prostitute in this poem.
+In 1619, in a conversation with the Scottish poet, William Drummond of Hawthonden, Jonson claimed that his epigram was stolen out of his pocket when he was drunk and given to Bulstrode, which he had not wanted to happen.
+The word "pucell" was an early modern term for prostitute, and "Cell" or "Sell" as short form for "Cecily", so Jonson seems to be calling Bulstrode a prostitute in this poem.
 He also accuses her of being promiscuous, bisexual, pretentious, hypocritical, and more.
-His accusation of bisexuality stems from her close relationship with Lucy Russell, the countess of Bedford.
+His accusation of bisexuality stems from her close relationship with Lucy Russell, Countess of Bedford.
 However, another reading of the poem is that rather than a direct criticism of Bulstrode, the work was intended to evoke a "generic court pucelle", and by that means, an image of the false world.
 In another reading, the poem is a representation of Jonson's frustration with having to rely on women, like the countess of Bedford, for literary success.
 Lucy Russell was the matron of many writers, such as John Donne, and Jonson attempted to gain her matronage for many years.
 Jonson may have been frustrated by this apparent "inversion of traditional gender codes", so he used the "trope of prostitution" to reassert his position of power as a male.

-Another work in which Jonson wrote about Bulstrode was the Epitaph on Cecilia Bulstrode in response to her death.
+Jonson came to fear that his poetic attack on Bulstrode lost him the favour of Anne of Denmark.
+Jonson wrote the Epitaph on Cecilia Bulstrode in response to her death.
 This poem paints a very different picture of Bulstrode.
-In fact, it seems to retract each of the charges made in the epigram point by point.
-Jonson calls her a virgin, the fourth Grace, a teacher to language to Pallas and modesty to Cynthia, conscientious, and good.
-Jonson seems to have written the poem for George Garrard.
+It seems to retract the charges Jonson made in the epigram point by point.
+He calls her a virgin, the fourth Grace, a teacher to language to Pallas and modesty to Cynthia, conscientious, and good.
+Jonson seems to have written the epitaph for George Garrard.
 The reason behind Jonson's supposed change of heart is unknown.
 The likely reason is that he wanted to gain the favor of Lucy Russell, which he had been attempting to do for years.
-However, another explanation could be that he experienced true regret for his slanderous words after hearing of her painful death.
+Jonson may have experienced true regret for his slanderous words after hearing of her painful death.
+However, in 1619, Jonson told Drummond that he still enjoyed reciting Verses on the Pucelle of the Court Mistriss Boulstred.